kjkwang/APIM-Gateway-Developer-Tools/README.md

 * **environment-creator application** - Part of the the GW7 package and used for deployment, this tool collects all environment properties that are relevant to the container and applies their values to the bundles.
 It is run before Container Gateway startup.

 ## Installation
-Edit your build.gradle file and add below dependency:
+Edit your build.gradle file and add the following dependency:

 ```groovy
 plugins {